 Yet every layer of challenge finds a counterpoint in opportunity.
 The Institutional Self-Evaluation Report was one of the many ways Las Positas College stood at a unique confluence of events and explored possibilities.
 During a time of social distancing, our college community maintained immediacy, and even closeness, through deep reflection.
-During the added strain of a global pandemic we successfully reviewed and revised our mission, vision, and values as a precursor to campus-wide involvement in strategic planning.
-Work on the Educational Master Plan overlapped with the reflective work of the Institutional Self Evaluation.
+During the added strain of a global pandemic, we successfully reviewed and revised our mission, vision, and values as a precursor to campus-wide involvement in strategic planning.
+Work on the Educational Master Plan overlapped with the reflective work of the institutional self-evaluation.
 As it did for many institutions, the global pandemic exposed gaps in our thinking, service, and programming.
 It was an exceptionally opportune time to examine ourselves, our mission, instructional and student support services, and the general health and wellness of our college with an eye toward continuous improvement.
-Call to Action--Anti Racism.
-Las Positas College faced the urgent and renewed call to combat racism and anti-blackness with purposeful activity.
-Las Positas President Dyrell Foster convened a "Call to Action" and a committed group of staff and students organized a set of priorities around the common goal of anti-racism.
-The Black Cultural Resource Center is an early success and aligns with our Education Master Plan goal of being "a designation campus for Black students and other students of color".
-The President's Speaker series continues to develop and mature anti-racism discussions and guide decision-making on campus and in our larger community.